Shroomi/Chatbot/baseline/readme.md

 ## 2. Create Training and Testing Data

 ## 3. Build encoder-decoder model with Attention Mechanism for Chatbot.
+The size of vocabulary for reddit data 'RC_2015-05' is 228349.